DataDog/integrations-extras/moovingon_ai/README.md

 ### Installation

-To install moovingon.ai Datadog integration, please log into the moovingon.ai platform:
+To install the moovingon.ai Datadog integration, log into the moovingon.ai platform, then follow the below steps:

 1. Navigate to **Integrations** and select **Add Datadog**.